F1 in the slow lane after Las Vegas crisis communications disaster

 When F1 eventually issued a statement, not one word of it was “sorry”.
 Not one ounce of contrition was shown to the fans, who in many cases will have spent thousands of dollars to be there.
 The offer of a voucher to spend in F1’s shop was dismissed as derisory, with any suggestion of compensation quickly discounted.

 There are two possible scenarios here.
-Either F1 knows it should be handling this crisis better, but feels very limited in what it can publicly say about the issue, or it genuinely believes the statement it has issued deals with the huge disappointment its customers have experienced.
+Either F1 knew it should be handling this crisis better, but felt very limited in what it can publicly say about the issue, or it genuinely believes the statement it issued dealt with the huge disappointment its customers experienced.

 Bluntly, neither option is really acceptable.
 Any statement in this situation should really see the organisation fall on its sword, but it doesn’t even come close.